poornimagodavarthy/BrainTumor-Detection/README.md

 *Research and implementation by Poornima Godavarthy*

 ## Description
-This project aims to classify tumor types from the BraTs Dataset utilizing a custom transfer learning approach based on the lightweight MobileNetV2 model.
-By applying Grad-CAM (Gradient-weighted Class Activation Mapping), the project provides interpretable visualizations of the classification results.
-Ongoing work includes integrating Large Language Models (LLMs) to enhance explainability and improve model accuracy and F1 score.
+This project focuses on classifying brain tumor types from the BraTs Dataset using a custom transfer learning approach based on the lightweight MobileNetV2 model.
+By incorporating Grad-CAM (Gradient-weighted Class Activation Mapping), the project offers interpretable visualizations of the classification results.
+Ongoing development efforts include the integration of Large Language Models (LLMs) to enhance explainability and further improve model accuracy and the F1 score.

-The current model achieves an accuracy of 85% and an F1 score of 85% on the test set, demonstrating its effectiveness in classifying brain tumor types.
+The current model demonstrates an accuracy of 85% and an F1 score of 85% on the test set, underscoring its effectiveness in accurately classifying brain tumor types.

 <div style="text-align: center;">